omarprocessor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0-alias creates a alias for rm* using ls
+0-alias a script that creates an alias for rm all using the name ls 1-hello_you a script that greets the current user